rajesh-k-21/MediaPicker/README.md

-# ImagePicker - Simple ImagePicker Library For Android
+# MediaPicker - Simple MediaPicker Library For Android

 This library is created to make easy image selection

 ## Features

 - Easy to use
-- Image picker using camera & gallery
+- Image & Video picker using camera & gallery
 - Support Android 5.0 (Lollipop) to 13 (Tiramisu)

 ## How to Add